tchapi/tuneefy2/README.md

   * **Platform** includes all the platform-related code
   * **Utils** includes various utilities such as a very stripped-down OAuth client class and a custom Slim View handler for JSON
   * and two top-level classes : **Application** and **PlatformEngine** that deal with the application itself and how it interacts with the platforms

+### Tests

+The tests are under the `./tests` folder and I use PHPUnit 6.1 to run them.
+Just run :

+    vendor/bin/phpunit -v

 ### API Documentation
 (_This will move to somewhere more appropriate afterwards_)